blnote/malba-public/README.md

 ## License
 The source code in this repository is licensed under the MIT License.
 It is written in [Clojure](https://www.clojure.org) using the [Gephi-Toolkit](https://github.com/gephi/gephi/wiki/Toolkit) for graph visualization.
 However, the Gephi-Toolkit itself and its third-party components are under different licenses, see [here](https://gephi.org/developers/license/).
 By downloading and using the provided binary you are agreeing to these respective licenses.
-See LICENSE.md for detailed information.
+See LICENSE file for detailed information.

 ## Compiling from source code
 You need